A Game Generative Network Framework with its Application to Relationship Inference: Game Generative Network

 We first study a special type of game named dynamic game. \textit{Dynamic game} is a kind of game in which decisions of agents are made at various times with some of the earlier decisions being public knowledge when the later decisions are being made.
 Here we consider the $n$-agent dynamic game with agent set $\mathcal{P} = \{p_1,p_2,\dots,p_n\}$, where each agent has multiple opportunities to change her strategies and the payoff updates after each strategy changes.

 In order to involve the interactions between agents, we build a network with node set $\mathcal{V} = \mathcal{P}$.
 The original strategy list of each agent at time $t-1$ is $\textbf{s} = \{s_1, s_2, \dots, s_i, \dots, s_n\}$.
-At time $t$, agent $p_i$ change her strategy from $s_i$ to $s'_i$, which converts $\textbf{s}$ to {$\textbf{s}' = \{s_1, s_2, \dots, s'_i, \dots, s_n\}$}.
+At time $t$, agent $p_i$ changes her strategy from $s_i$ to $s'_i$, which converts $\textbf{s}$ to {$\textbf{s}' = \{s_1, s_2, \dots, s'_i, \dots, s_n\}$}.
 Since the strategies made by agents in dynamic games are based on some public knowledge, agents are aware of others' strategies and can make decisions according to such knowledge.
-Thus relationships between agents may be reflected dynamically in such interactions, which is a key to build the edges between agents.
-Based on this consideration, we use the utility difference before and after the conversion of each agent to build the edges of the network, the weight of each edge is formulated as follows:
+Thus relationships between agents may be reflected dynamically in such interactions.
+Based on this observation, we use the utility difference before and after the conversion of each agent to build the edges of the network, the weight of each edge is formulated as follows:

 where $u_j(\textbf{s})$ is the utility of agent $p_j$ with strategy list $\textbf{s}$, and $e^{(t)}_{i,j}$ is the directed edge from $p_i$ to $p_j$ built at time $t$.
-Repeating the above process for $T$ times, we will end up with a directed signed network containing the interactive information of agents.
+Repeating the above process for $T$ times, we will end up with a directed signed network containing the interaction information of agents.